-During every initial phone call with a couple interested in couples counselling, I get asked: “How often should we come to couples counselling?”
+During almost every initial phone call with a couple interested in couples counselling, I get asked: “How often should we come to couples counselling?”

 It is a reasonable question.
 People who have not been to therapy before often need some guidance.
 What I am about to say is general advice.
 I will preface it by saying, typically, the deeper the issues someone brings to therapy and the longer they have been going on, the longer they take to work through.
 So this advice is assuming we are not talking about 20 years of betrayal and unresolved trauma.

 Depending on the issue, I recommend weekly or bi-weekly sessions for a minimum of 6 weeks and then we re-evaluate after that.
 This is not a requirement, however, expecting to attend two sessions to solve your problem is not likely to happen.
 You should keep in mind that although work is being done, typically the first 4-5 sessions are considered the assessment phase of couples counselling.
 When considering how often you should come to counselling, there are some things to consider.